Category : About Operation Maths

 - Maths Around Us: If your class has access to recording devices, why not challenge them to make their own Maths Around Us video based on maths content they covered this year.
 Watch some of the Operation Maths Maths Around Us videos on www.edcolearning.ie for inspiration.

 As mentioned in a previous post, don’t feel under pressure to complete all of the above activities, only just what appeals most to you or is most suited to your class.

 - Change their attitude to maths generally: Most people have this belief that there is such a thing as a maths brain, a belief which Jo Boaler, among others, strongly challenges.
-In conjunction with her youcubed team at Stanford University, in 2015 they put together resources, videos etc for a Week of Inspirational Maths and followed that up with a Week of Inspirational Maths 2 in 2016, the latter of which has lessons and activities aimed at infants to 6th, as well as second level.
-Click on the link for an overview of the activities in Week of Inspirational Math 2, which also includes links to all the required resources.
+In conjunction with her youcubed team at Stanford University, in 2015 they put together resources, videos etc for a Week of Inspirational Maths.
+Since then their catalogue of resources has grown and includes videos, resources and tasks.
+There is enough here to keep a class going for an entire month!

 - Take time to problem-solve: often, during the school year, time is at a premium, yet Dan Finkel argues in this TEDx Talk that “allowing children time to struggle” is one of the Five Principles of Extraordinary Math Teaching.
 So after watching this video, why not present the images he uses to a 5th or 6th class and give them time to “notice and wonder”.
 The children could use sentence/questions stems like “I notice that…” and ” I wonder why/how/what ….” to get them thinking and discussing.
 Read on here for more sources of deep and rich problems.